www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

 * Check warnings during `Build Reports` in Daily CI: https://codeberg.org/splitcells-net/net.splitcells.network.hub/actions
 * Update Java knowledge: https://javaevolved.github.io/de/
 # Tasks.
-* [ ] Fix private repo synchronization.
-    * [ ] Repo process does not handle peer repos correctly.
-    * [ ] Create `developer.boostrap.sh`.
-    * [ ] Test everything via the private hub repo, in order to ensure that **everything** works.
-    * [ ] Fix repo process, as its recursion does not work.
-        * [ ] Replace targetPath with a variable, that has the same content across old child processes of an execution.
-          This way it gets way easier to make the code testable.
 * [ ] Test if Linux application is runnable.
     * [ ] The application has to be built via `net.splitcells.network.distro` instead of `net.splitcells.network.distro.java`,
       as `net.splitcells.network.distro.java.jar` is required by the GUI app.